 Niclas Hellman joined the Department of Accounting in 1990 and holds a PhD from the Stockholm School of Economics (2000).
 His research areas are financial accounting and auditing.
 Niclas is currently working on projects investigating financial analysts’ evaluations of corporate acquisitions under IFRS accounting, improvements in the efficiency of goodwill impairment tests, and accounting choice in response to regulatory change.
 Niclas teaches accounting and financial statement analysis courses in bachelor and master programs at SSE.
-He is also Chairman of the Financial Reporting Standards Committee of the European Accounting Association and Member of the European Financial Reporting Advisory Group (EFRAG) Academic Panel.
-Niclas was a Member of the Swedish Accounting Standards Board (Bokföringsnämnden) during 2008-2016 (Vice Chairman 2011-2016).
+He is also a member of the European Financial Reporting Advisory Group (EFRAG) Academic Panel.
+Niclas was a member of the Swedish Accounting Standards Board (Bokföringsnämnden) during 2008-2016 (Vice Chairman 2011-2016).

 Accounting and Financial Statement Analysis (3310):